Oregon Identity Document changes

 The process for changing one’s name and sex designation on a birth certificate varies from state to state.
 Look at the laws of the state in which your birth certificate was issued.
 To learn about the requirements in your birth state, visit Lambda Legal or The National Center for Transgender Equality.
 Dr. Kurzet can write letters for patients as needed.

-To complete the form, you will need to take your ID (also bring your court order if available) to a notary to have them verify your identification.
-Don’t sign the form until you are with the notary, so they can witness your signature.
+To complete the form, you will need to take your photo ID (also bring your court order if available) to a notary to have them verify your identification.
+Don’t sign the form until you are with the notary so they can witness your signature.
 Most banks and credit unions have notaries, as do many schools.
-As of 2023, it costs $35 to amend a birth certificate and $25-30 for a copy of the new birth certificate.
+As of 2024, it costs $35 to amend a birth certificate plus $25-30 for a copy of the new birth certificate.

-This information was correct as of 6/2023 and was created with appreciation for the Transgender Law Center for structure and phrasing.
+This information was correct as of 11/2024 and was created with appreciation for the Transgender Law Center for structure and phrasing.
+Of note, I have used the sex/gender terminology chosen by each of the above offices in their respective descriptions, despite the difference between these terms.